NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-DiagnosticReport-Lab.page.md

             <td>0..*</td>
             <td>Required</td>
             <td><a href="https://hl7.org/fhir/R4/references.html#2.3.0">Reference</a></td>
             <td>Reference(s) to the results included in the test report.
 This may contain references to individual test results, test groups or a combination of these.
 Test results and test groups are defined as <code>Observations</code>.<br><br>Test results which are part of a test group will not be referenced by this element; the reference will be to the test group which will in turn reference the associated test results.
-Refer to the design guidance for {{pagelink:DesignRelatedTests}} for further information.</td>
+Refer to the {{pagelink:DesignOverview}} for further information.</td>
         </tr>
             <tr>
             <td>conclusion</td>